 - Next, whip the cream with sweetener, then set aside while you prepare the espresso mixture and the gelatin.

-- Combine powdered instant espresso with water to dissolve.
+- Combine the powdered instant espresso with water to dissolve.

 - Stir the espresso mixture into the ricotta, then add the gelatin mixture and finally fold in the whipped cream.
 Pour into dessert glasses and chill.

 - Meanwhile, whip the cream for the topping.
 For a smoother texture, use powdered 0-calorie sweetener or powdered sugar.
 If desired, add 1 teaspoon of dissolved gelatin to help the cream hold its shape.